The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Domestic abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.

-Risk Identification and Assessment - DASH, DOM5, MARAC and more
+Risk Identification and Assessment - DASH, risk identification, MARAC

 Safe Lives Knowledge Hub masses of resources including for young people, older people, LGBT etc.

 Domestic Abuse Bill 2020 Factsheets includes updates on cross-examination, polygraph tests, safe accomodation, consent to harm, threats to disclose private sexual photographs and strangulation/suffocation

 Freedom Programme Oxfordshire - for women who have experienced domestic abuse

 Freedom Programme online - courses for women and men who want to improve their behaviour

 The Day programme - comprehensive multi-media education tool that equips young people to recognise domestic abuse and exploitation and critique popular culture